t2linux/T2-Ubuntu/README.md

 **If this repo helped you in any way, consider inviting a coffee to the people in the [credits](https://github.com/AdityaGarg8/T2-Ubuntu#credits), [link](https://wiki.t2linux.org/contribute/).**

-UBUNTU ISO with Apple T2 patches built-in.
+Ubuntu ISO with Apple T2 patches built-in.
+Now we also support kubuntu thanks to [@lemmyg](https://github.com/lemmyg)!

 Apple T2 drivers are integrated with this iso.